 Other medical mistakes that take place before or during birth include administering too much Pitocin, failing to refer the mother to a specialist when problems arose during pregnancy, and neglecting to have a pediatrician present at delivery during a high-risk pregnancy, all of which can lead to cerebral palsy.

 The statute of limitations for birth injury cases varies from state to state.
 In Michigan, you must file a lawsuit within two years after the minors 10th birthday.
 If you miss a deadline, your claim will be lost forever.
-To avoid these severe consequences, you should contact the Michigan birth injury lawyers at Buckfire & Buckfire, P.C. immediately.
+To avoid these severe consequences, you should contact the cerebral palsy lawyers at Buckfire & Buckfire, P.C. immediately.

-If your child suffers from birth injuries, you should contact the Michigan birth injury firm of Buckfire & Buckfire, P.C. immediately.
-Call us now at (800) 606-1717to speak with one of our experienced Michigan birth injury lawyers about your case.
+If your child suffers from birth injuries, you should contact the Michigan law firm of Buckfire & Buckfire, P.C. immediately.
+Call us now at (800) 606-1717 to speak with one of our experienced Michigan cerebral palsy lawyers about your case.